RicoJia/ricojia.github.io/_posts/2022/2022-02-15-deep-learning-performance-metrics.markdown

 ### Confusion Matrix

+A confusion matrix shows how often an example whose label is one class ("actual" class) is mislabeled by the algorithm with a different class ("predicted" class).
 This measures how "confused" a binary classifier is in predictions

 | | Predicted Positive | Predicted Negative |
 | -------- | -------- | -------- |